andycroll/andycroll.com/_posts/2019/2019-02-10-be-careful-assigning-to-has-one-relations.md

 ## But why?

-The first example demonstrates that the assignment (in this case via `#biography=`) to the `has_one` attribute removes the previously associated model and writes to the database, _even if_ the newly assigned model isn't valid and will not save.
+The first example demonstrates that the assignment (in this case via `#biography=`) to the `has_one` attribute removes the previously associated model and writes to the database.

+In Rails prior to 5.2.1 there is a bug that _even if_ the newly assigned model was invalid and would not save the existing record would still be changed.

-Normally when making assignments to an Active Record model, via a `#whatever=` method, the changes are not persisted to the database until you call `#save`.
-In this case, however, the change to the previously assigned model is written _at the point of assignment_.
+Normally when making assignments to the attributes of an Active Record model, via a `#whatever=` method, the changes are not persisted to the database until you call `#save`.
+In this association case, however, the change to the previously assigned model is written _at the point of assignment_.

 The method I’ve created in the second solution uses the `!` variants of the `create` and `destroy` methods inside a transaction to raise exceptions and rollback both the unassignment of the existing model and assignment of the new one if either fails.

-This prevents subtle bugs and the unusual behaviour of implicit writing to the database.
+This prevents subtle bugs and the unusual behaviour of implicit writing to the database without calling `#save`.

 ### In Modern Rails (after 5.0)